Australians love a good road trip. What’s not to love? Freedom to go where you want, when you want. I love that freedom.

 Millhouse Cafe is another good choice for breakfast or lunch.
 The service is slow, but the coffee and the food are good.
 They even have fresh local marron on their menu.
 Our late breakfast was almost perfect.
 Had my poached eggs been soft, they would have oozed the perfect dressing for my charred bread, crispy proscuito, and the sharp-tasting parmesan flakes.
 Zorba’s poached eggs were soft and runny and he ate up every mouthful of his classic big breakfast.
 The tables outside under the veranda over looking a park with an old-fashioned shiny steam train parked under the trees sets the scene for the archetypal Australian country-town cafe.

-The Pemberton Hotel (“The Pemby”) looks like a nice spot for a pub lunch, but it aint much chop.
+The Pemberton Hotel (“The Pemby”) looks like a nice spot for a pub lunch, but in this case, looks were deceiving.
 My smoked trout was ok, the salad nothing more than a garnish, and the chips tasted like they were fried in old grotty oil.
-Zorba’s home made chicken burger was huge and he hated it every mouthful.
+Zorba’s home made chicken burger was huge and he hated every mouthful.
 He said he felt like throwing up after it.
 We met another couple later that day who said they have been coming to Pemberton for years and years and have slowly watched the grand old pub’s food diminish.
 So much so that after their meal there the previous night, they vowed to never, ever eat there again.
 What a shame.
 One positive I can say about the pub, the James Squire Pale Ale was cold and slid down my throat beautifully, and the outdoor area in the sun was a lovely spot to sit and relax.
-Pity about the food.
+It’s just a pity about the food.

 9649 Channybearup Road, Pemberton, WA